Contacting the HelpLine

 If you live in the above counties or have a legal problem in the above counties, you can apply for legal help online.

 Is your problem a civil legal problem?
 The HELPLINE cannot help with criminal problems, including traffic tickets.
 Below you will find examples of civil legal problems.
+Fee-generating cases, such personal injury cases are not accepted.
 If you are unsure, call anyway.

 Don’t wait to call.
 Many legal problems are made worse when people delay getting help.

 Get your documents and facts together before you call.
 HELPLINE professionals will be able to give you better advice if they have specific and accurate information.

 Make the call yourself.
 HELPLINE professionals cannot talk to anyone other than you about your problem.